 It takes a little while to get used to scheduling things if it’s not something that you’ve done before.
-But if you’re looking at a busy life with client work, marketing, things you need to take care of on the back-end of your business, plus everything else that’s going on in your life, having some type of schedule that works for you will save your sanity.
+But if you’re looking at a busy life with client work, marketing, and things you need to take care of on the back end of your business, plus everything else that’s going on in your life, having some type of schedule that works for you will save your sanity.

 No person is an island